VarunVJamadagni/meal-mates/README.md

-# tomato-food-delivery-app
+# Meal Mates

-Tomato app is a full-stack system build in MERN.js which aims to offer a customer a range of food products to order.
+MealMates app is a full-stack system build in MERN.js which aims to offer a customer a range of food products to order.
 Then the customer can choose and order a menu build on its own.

 The main features are: